Max Muncy Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.07 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants have a 4.05 team ERA that ranks 11th among all league pitching staffs.

-- The Giants surrender the fewest home runs in baseball (172 total, 1.1 per game).
+- Giants pitchers combine to surrender the first-fewest home runs in baseball (172 total, 1.1 per game).

-- The Giants will send Beck (3-3) to the mound to make his third start of the season.
+- Harrison makes the start for the Giants, his seventh of the season.
+He is 1-1 with a 4.85 ERA and 31 strikeouts in 29 2/3 innings pitched.

-- The righty last appeared in relief on Sunday, when he threw 4 1/3 innings against the Los Angeles Dodgers, allowing two earned runs while giving up four hits.
+- In his last time out on Friday, Sept.
+22 against the Los Angeles Dodgers, the lefty tossed 5 1/3 innings, allowing two earned runs while surrendering three hits.

+- The 22-year-old has put up a 4.85 ERA and 9.4 strikeouts per nine innings in six games this season, while allowing a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.